LIM-AeroCloud/PCHIP.jl/README.md

 Load your `x` and `y` data with the `pchip` function to the `Polynomial{T<:Real}` struct, which stores the `breaks` at which the second order derivate is allowed to be discontinuous and corresponds to the `x` coordinates of the original or measured data.
-Additional fields of `Polynomial` are `coeffs` with the matrix holding the coefficents of the polynomial, the number of `intervals` between breaks, the `order` of the polynomial, and the dimensions `dim` of the `y` data in `x`-direction.
+Additional fields of `Polynomial` are `coeffs` with the matrix holding the coefficients of the polynomial, the number of `intervals` between breaks, the `order` of the polynomial, and the dimensions `dim` of the `y` data in `x`-direction.